TsvetanG2/Multi-tenant-DocApp-with-independent-database-for-each-tenant-domain/README.md

    your_domain:your_default_port

 - Same way you can access admin if you add **/admin** by the end of the port.
-- Create a user via the admin panel, then create a doctor and assign the doctor to the user.
+- Create a user via the admin panel, then create a doctor and assign the doctor to the user and the domain.
-- Login via adding **/login** page by addmin it by the end of the port.
+- Login via adding **/login** page by adding it by the end of the port.
+- Use the user's credentials to access the app.

 ## Contributing and Ideas